museum4punkt0/entermuseum4punkt0-deployment/README.md

 If a changed app requires a restart of the ResearchSpace platform, it can be facilitated with:

-    # this first command is optional, but recommended if you had edited an
-    # app with the same name through the web interface
+    # first, all changed and added, but unneeded files *must* be removed, e.g.
+    # with this very broad command.
+BEWARE that this might delete data that is
+    # actually still needed. hence more specific deletion targets are highly
+    # recommended.
-    docker-compose exec platform rm -r /runtime-data/apps/<app_name>
+    docker-compose exec platform sh -c "rm -r /runtime-data/*"
-    # <app_name> can be a wildcard like * to delete all web-edited apps

     docker-compose build --no-cache
     docker-compose up -d